Let us help you make the most of your visit to Canada’s biggest city with this list of the best things to do in Toronto!

-Canoe Landing Park is perfect for cycling and Sunny brook Park connects to the botanical gardens so you get a 2-4-1 deal on green spaces.
+Canoe Landing Park is perfect for cycling and Sunny Brook Park connects to the Toronto Botanical Garden so you get a 2-4-1 deal on green spaces.

 Attracting over one million visitors a year, the Royal Ontario Museum is definitely one of the top things to do in Toronto.

-As one of the largest museums not only in Canada but also in all of North America, this should definitely be on everyone’s Toronto to-do list.
+As one of the largest museums not only in Canada but also in all of North America, the Royal Ontario Museum should definitely be on everyone’s Toronto to-do list.